davidvora/HACK3FORCE/README.md

 ## Notes and Best Practices

 * Always ensure you have explicit permission to test the target systems.
-* Use verbose mode (--verbose) for detailed output during cracking.
+* Use verbose mode (`--verbose`) for detailed output during cracking.
-* Adjust --max-length and --processes to balance speed and resource usage.
+* Adjust `--max-length` and `--processes` to balance speed and resource usage.
-* Monitor logs (cracked_passwords.log) for results and auditing.
+* Monitor logs (`cracked_passwords.log`) for results and auditing.
-* Use strong comprehensive wordlists for dictionary attacks to improve success rates.
+* Use strong, comprehensive wordlists for dictionary attacks to improve success rates.

 ---